-Phone Email 360.817.4255 rmaul@cityofcamas.us
+Phone Email 360.817.7254 apeters@cityofcamas.us

-BACKGROUND: In November 2022 the Camas City Council formally adopted the North Shore Subarea Plan (see attached report).
-In the months since the Subarea Plan was adopted by City Council, Staff has developed zoning text amendments, a new design manual, and map updates to implement the North Shore Subarea Plan.
+BACKGROUND: In November 2022 the Camas City Council formally adopted the North Shore Subarea Plan.
+In the months since the Subarea Plan was adopted by Council, Staff has developed zoning text amendments, a new design manual, and map updates to implement the Subarea Plan.
 The proposals are informed by the adopted plan, as well as with detailed insight and recommendations from the Steering Committee and Citizen Advisory Committee.
-The Planning Commission held a hearing on June 21, 2023, and recommended that City Council approve the proposal.
+The Planning Commission held a hearing on June 21, 2023, and recommended that Council approve the proposal.
+Council previously reviewed the proposal at the June 19 and July 3, 2023, workshops.